madpiano/2019-432/slides/class21/README.md

 4. Your project presentation will be on 04-29, 04-30, 05-02, or 05-07.
 The [schedule is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md)
 5. Your project portfolio is due on 2019-05-07 at 2 PM, regardless of when your presentation is scheduled.

+## Project 2 Proposals

+As of 4:40 PM Monday, Dr. Love had reviewed and approved projects for 19/38 students.
+He's working on the rest.

 ## Minard's Map: A Graphical Memorial

 Here are two reproductions of Charles Joseph Minard's map of Napoleon's disastrous losses suffered during the Russian campaign of 1812.